vibe-io/cdk-extensions/src/glue-tables/README.md

 ```

 ### Glue
+Creates a Glue table using constructs from the **cdk_extensions/glue** module.
+Columns are created for all expected ALB log fields.

+The following partition keys are set:
+- `source`
+- `logname`
+- `regionname`
+- `day`

+Projection is enabled for the expected `mm/dd/yyyy` log format.

 ### Athena Queries
+Creates Athena Queries using the **cdk-extensions/athena** module.
 Two Athena [`CfnNamedQueries`](https://docs.aws.amazon.com/cdk/api/v1/python/aws_cdk.aws_athena/CfnNamedQuery.html) are created by default:
 - **alb-top-ips**: Gets the 100 most active IP addresses by request count.
 - **alb-5xx-errors**: Gets the 100 most recent ELB 5XX responses